Why You Might Be Missing Out On Major Breast Milk with the Wrong Breast Pump Parts and Settings

 Like most women, I started pumping with all the parts that came with my breast pump.

-My insurance also covered part of this pump, so make sure you read this first about getting your breast pump for free.
+My insurance also covered part of this pump (and my 2nd one with the next baby!), so make sure you read this first about getting your breast pump for free.

 After pumping for a few